 Acknowledge and celebrate the breadth of experience and intellectual resources that people from diverse backgrounds bring to the University.
 Promote awareness, understanding and acceptance regarding the differences that exist between cultural groups.

 Share knowledge.
 Ask and answer questions.
 Encourage and support your peers.
 Challenge ideas, without resorting to personal attacks, and allow your own ideas to be challenged.

 Be aware of the impact your posts can have on others.

 Purpose and content of posts

-- Where next?
+Where next?
 Will your comments discourage further conversation or help it to move forward?
-Don’t be judgemental or simply dismiss other people’s ideas.
+Don’t be judgmental or simply dismiss other people’s ideas.
 Do offer criticisms and challenges.
 Refrain from inappropriate language and derogatory or personal attacks.
 Never insult, demean, harass or embarrass others.